 Create always new objects - Import always to newly created objects.

 Create always new objects with new names - Import alway to newly created objects with newly generated names.
 If subobjects don't exist, then they are created and then imported.

 Remove and create new objects - If the object exists, then delete it first, create a new one and import it.
-If the object doesn't exist, then create and import it.
+If the object does not exist, then create and import it.

-Remove objects - Remove objects and its subobjects
+Remove objects - Remove object and its subobjects

 Do not import - It does not import.